 Find a quiet place for your students to sit and observe.
 You can begin with Owl Eyes and then add on the others, or do each sense separately.
-Use the scripts below to help your students observe like animals!
+Use the scripts below to help your students sense the environment like animals!